LightningBit/MultiPlatfromBlazorTemplate/ReadMe.txt

 ﻿
-To edit project in Hot reload run the dotnet watch from the client and npx watch shared UI. from SharedUI: npx tailwindcss -i ./cssStyles/app.css -o ./wwwroot/app.css --watch from Client:  dotnet watch
+To edit this project with Hot reload active in terminal run dotnet watch from BlazorWebclient and npx watch from SharedUI. from SharedUI: npx tailwindcss -i ./cssStyles/app.css -o ./wwwroot/app.css --watch from BlazorWebClient:  dotnet watch